 Platforms and SDK libraries

-Learn more about the Azure Communication Services SDKs with the resources below.
+Learn more about the Azure Communication Services SDKs with the resources listed next.
 REST APIs are available for most functionality if you want to build your own clients or otherwise access the service over the Internet.

 Find comprehensive components, composites, and UX guidance in the UI Library Design Kit for Figma.
 This design resource is purpose-built to help design your video calling and chat experiences faster and with less effort.